 So, by alleging that Luke 16:19-31 is fiction/fantasy, the parable theory slanders God by insinuating that He's a person of marginal integrity who can't be trusted to tell the truth about people, not even about His own friends, which is ridiculous seeing as how Titus 1:2 and Heb 6:18 testify that God cannot lie.

-God's impeccable character is what makes that narrative all the more terrifying.
-Unless somebody can prove, beyond a shadow of sensible doubt, that Christ's Father is a tale-spinner; I pretty much have to assume Luke 16:19-31 was drawn from real-life; and if not drawn from real life, then at least based upon real life.
+God's impeccable character is what makes that narrative all the more disturbing.
+Unless somebody can prove, beyond a shadow of sensible doubt, that Christ's Father is a tale-spinner; I pretty much have to assume Luke 16:19-31 was drawn from real life because I certainly don't want to be listed among those who believe Jehovah is capable of dishonesty.

-People for whom I feel the most pity are parents that brought up their children in a religion whose pot at the end of the rainbow is filled with molten sulfur instead of gold.
+Can you just imagine the anguish that parents feel in the netherworld knowing they brought up their children to follow an ideology whose pot at the end of the rainbow is filled with fire instead of gold.
 How do people bear up under something like that on their conscience?

 The Watchtower Society argues that the account of the metemorphe (transfiguration) found at Matt 17:1-9 showed Jesus' true angelic form, proving his ability to materialize a human form at will.
 Oh?